Bank of America Is Suing Me For Credit Card Debt — How to win

 How does Bank of America wind up filing a lawsuit against you?

-Bank of America, however, is similar to other debt collectors in one important aspect – it assumes that you will not respond to the lawsuit.
-In fact, about 90% of customers with credit card debt fail to respond to a lawsuit filed against them.
-Therefore, in most cases, Bank of America does not have to do anything to obtain a judgment against its customers.
+Approximately 90% of customers with credit card debt fail to respond to a lawsuit filed against them.
+As a result, Bank of America does not have to do anything other than file a lawsuit to obtain a judgment against its customers in most cases.
 Don't fall into that trap.

-How to win against a Bank of America lawsuit.
+What to know about Bank of America

-You do not necessarily need a lawyer if you are sued for a credit card debt.
+You do not necessarily need a lawyer if you are sued for credit card debt.
 We understand, lawyers are expensive.
 The key to properly responding to a collection lawsuit is to understand the format, and the due date, for your response.

 Be sure to address every allegation.
 Remember, you need to “admit” or “deny” each and every allegation in the numbered paragraphs in the Complaint;